Henry Dircks: Pepper's ghost

 Spiritualists and phantasmagoria performers plied their trade by attempting to convince audiences that they were able to contact the dead.
 To add weight to their claims they would use various projection techniques, particularly magic lanterns, that would seemingly make a ghost appear.
 Dircks was frustrated by such trickery and developed a better technique that could help dispel the simpler methods.
 He saw this as a triumph of enlightenment over superstition and hoped that the scientific explanations would educate people enough to keep them away from such charlatans.

 Setup of Pepper's Ghost Illusion.
 Appears to the audience that there is a ghost on the stage.

 Dircks developed a way of projecting an actor onto a stage using a hidden room, a sheet of glass, and a clever use of lighting, calling the technique "Dircksian Phantasmagoria".
 The actor would then have an ethereal, ghost-like appearance while seemingly able to perform alongside other actors.
 Dircks is believed to have described this invention to the British Association in 1858.
 The unwieldy implementation of his system meant that theatres would need to be entirely rebuilt to accommodate the technique and some refinements would therefore be needed if it were to be adopted on a wide scale.

 Popular science lecturer John Henry Pepper saw the concept and replicated it on a larger scale, taking out a joint patent with Dircks.
-Pepper debuted his creation with a Christmas Eve production of Edward Bulwer-Lytton's play A Strange Story in 1862.
+Pepper debuted his creation with a Christmas Eve production based on Edward Bulwer-Lytton's novel A Strange Story in 1862.
 This debut was to a small audience of press members held at the Polytechnic.
 Written permission from Charles Dickens was later given to display his play The Haunted Man to exhibit the ghost illusion.
 This exhibit ran for fifteen months.